How the council works

 Our constitution governs how decisions are made, how we operate and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.

-- The day-to-day delivery of local services is carried out by various staff through the council’s management structure.
+The day-to-day delivery of local services is carried out by various staff through the council’s management structure.
 The senior leadership team is headed by our chief executive Huw Bowen.
-He has overall responsibility for managing the council.
-The team comprises the chief executive and two executive directors, James Drury and Michael Rich, and the director of finance and resources, Kevin Hanlon.
-The senior leadership team and service managers form the corporate management team.
-This team helps deliver our vision, aims and priorities set out in our Council Plan.
-See details of the senior leadership team and corporate management team below.
+He has overall responsibility for managing the council and leads the corporate leadership team to deliver our vision, aims and priorities set out in our Council Plan.
+You can see the structure of our corporate leadership structure below:

 Councillors who are not on the cabinet also have important roles in the council’s business.
 They may be members of one of the regulatory committees or carry out overview and scrutiny activities.